HP Veer

-The Veer is a smartphone announced by HP on February 9, 2011.
-The device uses HP webOS, is powered by a Qualcomm Snapdragon processor, and has a 2.6-inch screen.
-The smartphone is notable for its credit card-sized dimensions (and a depth that is comparable to the size of a deck of cards).
-The device is seen as the successor in the Palm line-up to the Pixi and earlier Centro models.
+HP Veer is a slider-style smartphone designed and developed by HP, announced on February 9, 2011.
+The device runs on HP webOS, is powered by a Qualcomm Snapdragon processor, and has a 2.6-inch screen.
+It was notable for its credit card-sized dimensions (and a depth that is comparable to the size of a deck of cards).
+The Veer was seen as the successor in the Palm line-up to the Pixi and earlier Centro models.

 History

 The HP Veer was announced on February 9, 2011, along with the HP Pre 3 and the HP TouchPad.
 The Veer was released in the US on May 15, 2011 on the AT&T network, and was marketed as the HP Veer 4G.
 The device was slated to support the Touch-to-Share proximity-based sharing feature through a later update, but no official update supporting Touch-to-Share has been released although several users have purchased devices on eBay with fully implemented Touch-to-Share and SMS sharing support.

 Following HP's announcement on August 18 that it would cease development of all WebOS hardware, the Veer was discontinued, and similar to the TouchPad, the price was lowered significantly in a firesale.